rapid7/insightconnect-plugins/plugins/google_directory/help.md

 # Version History

-* 2.2.0 - Add new action Get User's Contact by Name which lets you search users to get their contact information
+* 2.2.0 - Add new action Get User's Contact by Name enables Users to search for Contacts by name
 * 2.1.0 - Add new action Get User's Contact Information
 * 2.0.2 - Add required OAuth scope for actions in help.md | Code refactor | Add input examples
 * 2.0.1 - New spec and help.md format for the Extension Library